brunocek/snc/README.md

 # Schroeder Night Commander (snc)

 Schroeder Night Commander (snc) is a Ranger extension to make it wider purpose, able to navigate any hierarchy.
-This functionality needs to be extended via codinig.
+This functionality needs to be extended via coding.
 The support for it has been done.
 It is ready to be implemented.
-Developer's interestead on this, please negotiate with the contributors and open pull requests.
+Developer's interested on this, please negotiate with the contributors and open pull requests.

-At the moment, there are no extensions for hyerarchy navigation.
+At the moment, there are no extensions for hierarchy navigation.
 Stay tuned for database navigation.

 The source code for this fork lives at: https://gitlab.com/brunoce/snc